40.350.030 Street and Road Standards

 d.
 Uncontrolled Intersections.
 Uncontrolled intersections for access roads in urban and rural areas with a posted speed limit of twenty-five (25) mph or less shall have an unobstructed intersection sight distance triangle per Section 40.350.030(B)(8)(b) of one hundred (100) feet on both approaches.
 This requirement may be reduced to eighty (80) feet for intersections abutting corner lots in an urban residential subdivision.
 The intersection sight distance shall be measured along the lines four (4) feet from the roadway center, in drivers’ direction, for both approaches.

 e.
 New Urban and Rural Residential Driveways.
-New urban and rural residential driveways accessing roads with a speed limit of twenty-five (25) mph are subject to Table 40.350.030-8.
+New urban and rural residential driveways accessing roads with a speed limit of over twenty-five (25) mph are subject to Table 40.350.030-8.

 9. Street Extensions.